2024-25 Tips for completing your University of California Application

 Test Scores: You can report your AP/IB subject tests and future tests.
 In this section, there is also a button to click if you are planning to complete the full diploma.
 You do not report your SAT/ACT score unless you are an ELL student.

-Applicants can use the first additional comments box, following the “Academic History” section, to explain their course selection decisions, a circumstance that prevented the student from taking more rigorous courses, gaps in education, differences in terms or grading systems, or a situation that affected their grades.
+Extra Information on the Application: Applicants can use the first additional comments box, following the “Academic History” section, to explain their course selection decisions, a circumstance that prevented the student from taking more rigorous courses, gaps in education, differences in terms or grading systems, or a situation that affected their grades.

 The two additional comments boxes in the application are optional and should not be used as a continuation of a student’s personal insight question responses.
 Instead, students should use this section to explain anything that has not been discussed in other parts of the application or might benefit from further clarification.

 Designating a Major: Every year, students stress over designating a major or choosing “undecided” on the UC application.
 The good news is students can choose different majors at each campus to which they apply.
 The bad news is that each school in the UC system deals with major selection slightly differently.
 To do a UC system majors check, click here so you can see what campuses offer majors that you are interested in choosing and which majors are closed.
-Then proceed to our “Choosing a UC Major” blog with all of the up-to-date and important information to make a decision.
+Then proceed to our “Choosing a UC Major” Newsletter with all of the up-to-date and important information to make a decision.

 Helpful Videos: UCSB has a wonderful collection of videos explaining the different parts of the UC Application.
-They have all been updated for 2023-24.
+They have all been updated for 2024-25.
 We recommend students watch each video before they complete each section.
 Visit UCSB Admissions YouTube to access the videos.

 UC Application Part 1: Creating Your Application